mapninja/Earthsys144/docs/00_earthsys144_spring_2026_syllabus.md

 ### Lab Sections

 Students should enroll in one lab section.
 If you have conflicts with the current Lab Section offerings.
 TA Lab assignments are subject to adjustment.

+Weekly lab instructions and support materials are posted in the [EarthSys144 Lab Guide GitBook](https://mapninja.github.io/Earthsys144/).
+Bring the relevant lab guide page to section so you can follow the steps, links, and submission directions during lab time.

 | Section | Day/Time                    | Location       | TA            |